gpstar81/GPStar-proton-pack/DIY_FLASHING.md

 ### Important information for older DIY GPStar Proton Pack builds

-If you are compiling the code to upload to an Arduino Mega with the original GPStar home built instructions.
-You want to use disabled GPSTAR&#95;PROTON&#95;PACK&#95;PCB which can be found at the very bottom of the `Configuration.h` of the Proton Pack.
+If you are compiling the code to upload to an Arduino Mega with the original GPStar home built instructions, you need to disable GPSTAR&#95;PROTON&#95;PACK&#95;PCB which can be found at the very bottom of the `Configuration.h` of the Proton Pack.

 Example: `//#define GPSTAR_PROTON_PACK_PCB`

 This is a legacy flag, for people who originally put the Cyclotron Lid detection on pin 51 and not pin 43.

 - If your Cyclotron Lid detection is on pin 51, then comment/disable this define.
-- If your home built GPStar Proton Pack was built with pin 43 for the Cyclotron Lid detection, then you can leave this enabled.
+- If your home built GPStar Proton Pack was built with pin 43 for the Cyclotron Lid detection, leave this enabled/uncommented.

 ## For compiling code on the Arduino Nano: